-Barbara’s resources give helping professionals the tools they need to help bereaved clients.
-As a leading thanatologist, her books focus on traumatic loss and mitigating the impact of job burnout, secondary traumatic stress, empathic strain, compassion fatigue, and vicarious trauma.
+Barbara’s resources give trauma-informed professionals the tools they need to be grief-informed and vicarious trauma-informed.
+As a leading thanatologist, Barbara’s books focus on traumatic loss and burnout, secondary traumatic stress, empathic strain, compassion fatigue, and vicarious trauma.

 But I Didn’t Say Goodbye: Helping Families After a Suicide (2020)